millenaarg/zotonic/doc/manuals/transport.rst

   z_transport:page(javascript, <<"alert('Hello World');">>, Context);

-This transport the javascript to the page associated with the *Context*.
+This transports the javascript to the page associated with the *Context*.
 On the browser this javascript will be evaluated.

 The default quality of service is 0; to let the page queue retry delivering the message it is possible to specify